 In 2008 a major financial crisis had broken out in the US and rapidly spread to Europe.
 Its impact was greatest on Greece, Ireland and Portugal, small countries who had joined the single currency eurozone in the previous decade and were now heavily in debt in a currency over which they had no control.

-Albania and Croatia join NATO
+Albania, Croatia, and France join NATO

 US troops withdrawn from Iraq

 Starting in Tunisia, revolutionary protests swept the Arab world.
 The Tunisian government was overthrown in January 2011; President Hosni Mubarak resigned in Egypt in February; Libya collapsed into a civil war, leading to the capture and execution of dictator Muammar Gaddafi in October.
 Protests also occurred in Oman, Yemen, Syria, and Morocco.
-However by early 2012, the tide has subsided and the regimes had begun to reassert themselves.
+However by early 2012, the tide had subsided and the regimes had begun to reassert themselves.

 After just two weeks of fighting, the Libyan Civil War had ground to a bloody stalemate, with Gaddafi's troops controlling Tripolitania and Fezzan and the newly-formed National Transitional Council controlling Cyrenaica.
 When UN sanctions proved unable to keep Gaddafi from pushing back, NATO intervened on behalf of the NTC.